kisslinux/kiss/README.md

 - `kiss-manifest-tree`: Display all files as tree owned by a package.
 - `kiss-manifest`: Display all files owned by a package.
 - `kiss-maintainer`: Display the package maintainers.
+- `kiss-new`: Create a boilerplate package.
 - `kiss-orphans`: List orphaned packages.
 - `kiss-owns`: Check which package owns a file.
+- `kiss-repodepends`: Display a package's original dependencies.
+- `kiss-reset`: Reset the system to the base.
 - `kiss-revdepends`: Display packages which depend on package.
 - `kiss-size`: Show the size on disk for an installed package.